marleyc05/Global-Powerplant-Data/README.md

 * It contains the raw data set and the subset of data that was created using Python
 * In this repository, you will also find the [Python notebook](https://colab.research.google.com/drive/1Z4O7CiwDgksHzHRhYGJklUIcxN9Pfrs-#scrollTo=qr2--8YiKnoS) that includes the process for crafting the subset from the orginal data.

-## What is the Purpose of this repository?
+## What is the purpose of this repository?
 * The purpose of this data is to understand and visualize the carbon footprint of the United States and see which company is producing the most harmful fuel.

 ## Where is this data from?